apache/flink-playgrounds/pyflink-walkthrough/README.md

 ```shell script
 $ docker-compose exec jobmanager ./bin/flink run -py /opt/pyflink-walkthrough/payment_msg_proccessing.py -d
 ```
-Navigate to the [Flink Web UI](http://localhost:8081) after the job is submitted successfully, There will be a job in the running job list.
+Navigate to the [Flink Web UI](http://localhost:8081) after the job is submitted successfully.
+There should be a job in the running job list.
-Click the job to turn to the main page of it.
-You can see that the StreamGraph of the `payment_msg_proccessing` job is consist of two nodes, each of them has parallelism of 1.
+Click the job to get more details.
+You should see that the `StreamGraph` of the `payment_msg_proccessing` consists of two nodes, each with a parallelism of 1.
-And there is a table in the bottom of the page shows the metrics of every node (bytes received/sent, records received/sent, etc).
+There is also a table in the bottom of the page that shows the metrics of every node (e.g. bytes received/sent, records received/sent).

 ![image](pic/submitted.png)

 ![image](pic/detail.png)

-2. Navigate to the [Kibana UI](http://localhost:5601) and choose the pre-created dashboard `payment_dashboard`, There will be a vertical bar chart and a pie chart demonstrating the total amount and the proportion of each province.
+2. Navigate to the [Kibana UI](http://localhost:5601) and choose the pre-created dashboard `payment_dashboard`.
+There will be a vertical bar chart and a pie chart demonstrating the total amount and the proportion of each province.

 ![image](pic/dash_board.png)